appukuttan-shailesh/CONECT-INT_website/content/event/2023-09-21_seminaire-jason-eshraghian/index.md

 {{% callout note %}}
 Jason K. Eshraghian is an Assistant Professor with the Department of Electrical and Computer Engineering, University of California, Santa Cruz and the maintainer of [snnTorch](https://github.com/jeshraghian/snntorch). {{% /callout %}}

+In addition, we had a master class in the morning on [snnTorch](https://snntorch.readthedocs.io/en/latest/index.html), get the notebook (upon request).